coagulant/django-twitter-tag/README.rst

 Exception handling
 ~~~~~~~~~~~~~~~~~~

-If ``DEBUG==True`` any Twitter API exceptions like 'Over capacity' are raised and propagated,
+Any Twitter API exceptions like 'Over capacity' are silenced and logged.
-otherwise the're silenced.